Southern Miss Falls at UCF, 73-61

-Craig Craft scored 18 of his 20 points in the second half.
+Craig Craft scored 20 points to lead Eagles.

 Jan.
 21, 2009

 ORLANDO, Fla. - Jermaine Taylor scored 19 of his 31 points in the second half, as Southern Miss fell to UCF, 73-61, Wednesday night at UCF Arena.

 UCF led by as many as 20 in the second half.
 In the beginning of the half, the Knights took a 44-28 lead on an A.J.
 Rompza three-pointer.
 Southern Miss twice pulled to within ten points on a Craig Craft three-pointer.
 But Taylor scored 10 consecutive points the last of which put the Knights ahead, 54-40.

 Southern Miss began the game with an early 5-4 lead before the Knights went on an 8-3 run, capped by a Jermaine Taylor three-pointer.
 But, Southern Miss scored the next six to tie the game at 13 with 12:46 to play in the half.

 However, Taylor hit the first of three straight UCF three-pointers, leading the Knights on a 15-5 run over the next seven minutes to take a 28-18 lead with 6:53 remaining.